davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Had thai food (pad thai) for the first time.

-Had sushi for the first time.
+Had sushi for the first time at Takahchi.

 Went to Florida for Grandma Vada's funeral.

+Saw MC5 at House of Blues.

+Saw Jesus and Mary Chain at House of Blues.

+Saw International Noise Conspiracy and Rocket From The Crypt at House of Blues.

+Watched The Tush Show on WTBS.

 ## Acted in: